aryakou/COMP-2800-Team-BBY-08/README.md

 # Meta MoLog
 Beyond your typical journal, access your secure quarantine chronicles from any device.
 Features include: listed time, date, and serverless storage.
+This was a great learning experience and we look forward to using the Serverless Framework again to further our knowledge in the future.
+We are hoping to further the fundamentals we learnt with another fun project.

+Generating optimized Lambda packages with Webpack
+Use ES7 syntax in your handler functions
+Use import and export
+Run API Gateway locally
+Use serverless offline start
+Support for unit tests
+Run npm test to run your tests
+Sourcemaps for proper error messages
+Error message show the correct line numbers
+Works in production with CloudWatch
+Lint your code with ESLint
+Add environment variables for your stages
+No need to manage Webpack or Babel configs
 ## Organisation
 The repository's master is organized into multiple folders that indicate.
 Libraries, tests, resources, public, and source folder which also contains other components and containers.
 Please contact us if you would like to further add to the repository.

 ## Getting Started